Find Grad Schools

 79 Yearly Graduations

 Nova Southeastern University is the 4th most popular school in the nation for students seeking a master's degree in family, consumer & human sciences.
-The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+Each year, around 20,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $34,500 per year, while in-state graduate students, on average, pay $22,062 per year.
 During the most recent year for which we have data, 79 people received their master's degree in family, consumer & human sciences from NUS Florida.
-About 100% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
-Data shows that NUS Florida graduates that hold this degree go on to make a median salary of $49,604.
+Around 48% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 #4